Krivoy05/Jenkins-sonarqube-container/README.md

-To run these use docker-compose -f task12.yml up
+To run these use:
+docker-compose -f task12.yml up